 A blanket FDI rating of 80 is adopted for Western Australian environments, as outlined in AS 3959-2009 and provided by Australasian Fire and Emergency Service Authorities Council (AFAC).

 2.5.2 Vegetation class

-One predominant vegetation classification (open heath) was identified as occurring in proximity to the proposed CCN development.
+Two predominant vegetation classes (Shrubland and Grassland) were identified as occurring in proximity to the project area.

 2.5.3 Distance from classified vegetation